 If you were skimming these headlines, which would you be drawn to?
 The first two examples are obviously more detailed.

-One of the benefits in being so specific is that it helps you identify and target qualified buyers.
-Someone interested in owner-occupying a two-family home will be drawn to the first property description and not the second.
+Being specific and detail-driven helps you identify and target qualified buyers.
+Someone interested in owner-occupying a two-family home will be drawn to the first property description, but not the second.
 Therefore, you’re more likely to target the right buyers for your property.

 Serious investors will appreciate how specific you’ve been in the headline of Example 2.

 Examples 3 and 4 are a missed opportunity to showcase your listings.
-These headlines lack details, locations, and other important information that would help them stand out, starting with a lack of location.
+These headlines lack details, locations, and other important information that would help them stand out.

 In fact, Example 4 is so vague that it really doesn’t tell you anything about the listing.